hyperledger/firefly/docs/reference/types/includes/message_description.md

 A "stop the world" approach to handling a single piece of missing data is not practical for a high volume production business network.

-So in Hyperledger FireFly we let you specify the _ordering context_ for each message you send.
 The ordering context is a function of:

 1. Whether the message is broadcast or private
 2. If it is private, the privacy group associated with the message